Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 All other imported spirits, like wine, are expensive because of the high taxes.
 The locals drink a locally produced gin but we have never tried it.

-Outside the cities there are no supermarkets, there are small shops where you will find basic necessities and beer (the only product to be found even in the most remote places of the country, economic crisis or not).
-With the economic crisis going on, some shops may lack also the basics, bread was impossible to find in June 2019, of course the situation is in constant evolution.
+Outside the cities, there are no supermarkets, but there are small shops where you will find basic necessities and beer (the only product to be found even in the most remote places of the country, economic crisis or not).
+With the economic crisis going on, some shops may lack also the basics, bread was impossible to find in June 2019, of course, the situation is in constant evolution.

 Language